MRT Line 7 (Metro Manila): 2016–2028: Phase-1 construction

-More than a year after the groundbreaking ceremony was held, construction on the 22.8 km line officially started on August 15, 2017, and has resulted in lane closures and heavy traffic along Commonwealth Avenue and Quirino Highway, both in Quezon City.
+On April 20, 2016, 15 years after initial development began the President Benigno Aquino III held the ground breaking ceremony, but the actual construction on the phase-1 22.8 km line officially started on August 15, 2017.
 The project also includes construction of a 22 km highway from the NLEX Bocaue Interchange, up to the proposed intermodal transport terminal (ITT) located near San Jose del Monte station.